FlameLang/docs/docs/100-ideas.md

 ## Refinement Types

 It would be nice to allow defining refinement types.
-For example, defining a type for all prime numbers starting from integers.
+For example, defining a type for all prime numbers.
 One idea is to define a type based on a function over another type e.g.:

 ```flame